(on the grounds of Trinity College Dublin, June 2016)

 I have been living near Münster (until 1983), in Hildesheim (1984–90), Cologne (1990–3), Bonn (1993–2006), Darmstadt (2006–11) and moved to Frankfurt in May 2011 (see Contact).

 In case there are any doubts: I love my professional work!
 I am working as an independent consultant on so-called Corporate Social Responsibility (CSR) / Corporate Sustainability.
 Until 2007 I was employed with a number of communication consultancies, and also with the Asian Development Bank (European office).
-Since late 2007, my main cooperation partner is the Munich-based consultancy akzente (click for a profile).
+Since late 2007, I am working with the Munich-based consultancy akzente (click for a profile).
 I help companies develop and communicate social and environmental strategies.
-I have web network pages on Xing and Facebook, if you want to have a look.

 I started playing classical guitar at age 13 and studied the instrument at Hildesheim university with the Hannover-based guitarist Jürgen Happe, himself a Karl Scheit pupil.
 Due to professional and family constraints I neglected my instrument for a long time.
 I have been rediscovering it intensely since mid-2014 and enjoying it more than ever before.
 This includes an academic interest in some guitar composers, which may at some point lead to new publications in this field.
 In fact, some of my earliest publications were articles in Gitarre & Laute (Germany) and Classical Guitar (England) in 1990–1.
-Since 2015 I have been playing in a (strictly private) guitar duo, exploring some rare 19th and early 20th-century duos (the picture shows me playing some Tárrega pieces at a Christmas dinner table at my brother's place in December 2014).
+Since 2015 I have been playing in a (strictly private) guitar duo, exploring some rare 19th and early 20th-century duos.